randmonkey/gateway-operator/.github/ISSUE_TEMPLATE/---release.md

 - `RELATED_IMAGE_KONG_CONTROLLER` - the Kong control plane image.
 - `RELATED_IMAGE_CERTIFICATE_CONFIG` - the image used to generate the webhook certificates.

+When the changes of the above versions are ready, make sure you run `make generate manifests bundle.regular bundle.redhat-certified`.

 ## Submit to external hubs

 - [ ] Submit the operator to the [OperatorHub](#operatorhub-community-operators-steps) and wait for it to be published (follow instruction below).